rjcadet/Computer-Vision-Faceswap/README.md

 3. You also have to download the dlib facial landmark model and place it in the project root: http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2 unzip it to get "shape_predictor_68_face_landmarks.dat"
-4. Open App.js and replace the
+4. Open App.js and replace the "!!!!!REPLACE IP HERE!!!!!"

 Once you're ready to start, run the backend in terminal:
 1. navigate to faceswap_backend: cd ~/(wherever you downloaded it to)/faceswap_backend